The Rise of the Fake Influencer: How to Spot Them & What to Look Out For

 With the meteoric growth of influencer marketing ($570 million spent on Instagram alone last year), influencers are commanding ever increasing fees for posting photos, videos, and blog posts about brands who sponsor them.

-The unfortunate (but predictable) consequence of this mini-gold rush is the rise of the fake influencer.
+The mini-gold rush of influencer marketing has had the unfortunate (but predictable) consequence of a rise in fake influencers.
 A quick Google search will instantly reveal a multitude of ways to buy fake followers, fakes likes, fake video views - these days you can even pay someone to post your Instagram photos for you, complete with captions and curated hashtags.
-By buying inflated statistics, fake influencers can command the fees of authentic ones, but drive far less real marketing value.
+By buying inflated statistics, false influencers can command the fees of authentic ones, but drive far less real marketing value.

-As a marketer, you must arm yourself with knowledge and the right tools to sift through the universe of influencers to identify those that can actually drive real customers your way.
+So, before you start contacting influencers, you, as a marketer, you must arm yourself with knowledge and the right tools.
+You first need to to sift through the legions of content creators to identify those that can actually drive real customers your way.

-While marketers typically come at things from a numbers perspective, it is important to realize that influencer marketing is less a numbers game and more an authenticity game.
+While marketers typically come at things from a numbers perspective, it is important to realize that influencer marketing is less a numbers game and more of an authenticity game.
 An inauthentic influencer with half a million followers can drive you far less value than a real one with ten thousand dedicated fans.
+Influencer marketing ROI is certainly impacted by engagement.

 How fake influencers boost their numbers